 “The Edge” – A 4-day Retreat

-Are you somebody who has woken up to the climate and ecological emergency we are facing?
+Are you somebody who has woken up to the climate, ecological and meta-crisis we are facing?

 This is a 4-day retreat for people who wish to inquire, in good company, into the questions: